 These superfood chocolate bars keep so well in the fridge or freezer for a long time.
-I did half and half, along with my other chocolate experiment I will be posting soon.

-- Line 8" x 8" baking dish with parchment paper and set aside.
+- Line 8″ x 8″ baking dish with parchment paper and set aside.

 - In a food processor or powerful blender, add coconut oil, cacao powder and dates.
 Pulse for 30 seconds, scrape the sides of the bowl and process for another 30 seconds.
 The consistency might look chunky and a bit of oil separation is OK.
 Generally, you are looking for a jam with chunks texture here (pictured above).